lyndaumuhoza/cs1710-final-project/README.md

 - Are there constraints that make the puzzle impossible to solve?

 ## Design Choices and Tradeoffs

 ### "Generics" vs. "Towers"

 We started out modeling the three versions using exactly 3 Rings and 3 Towers.
 These versions are the forge files with "Towers" in their name.
-We kept them because we found that hardcoding the Ring and Tower sigs significantly sped up our correspondence tests (which we were running on 3 rings and 3 towers anyways).
+We kept them because we found that hardcoding a specific number of Ring and Tower sigs significantly sped up our correspondence tests (which we were running on 3 rings and 3 towers anyways).

 We then moved on to more generic versions of our models (files with "Generics" in the name), which allow for varying number of Rings and Towers.
 We used this version to look at the trace length property (which corresponds to the minimum number of moves it requires to solve the puzzle) because we thought it would be interesting to compare how the trace length changes when the number of towers or rings changes.
 However, since there is more flexibility in these models, we found that some tests take a long time to run (like correspondence).
 The tradeoff was flexibility for runtime.

 ## Overview of Sigs and Predicates

 ### Sigs

 Although we worked with a lot of model variations, the main Sigs are for Ring and Tower, and the basic predicates are init, move, wellformed, and endState, which are all needed to run a successful trace from start to end.

-In the basic model, Ring has the below field to keep track of which ring it is stacked on.
-Tower has a top field to keep track of the top ring in its stack.
-In the magnetic variation, Ring has a polarity field to keep track of which pole is faced up, and Tower also has a polarity field which restrics which state of rings can be stacked on it.
-In the colored variation, Ring has an additional color property but Tower stays the same as the basic model.
+In the basic model, **Ring** has the _below_ field to keep track of which ring it is stacked on. **Tower** has a _top_ field to keep track of the top ring in its stack.
+In the magnetic variation, Ring has a _pole_ field to keep track of which pole is faced up, and Tower also has a _tpole_ polarity field which restrics which state of rings can be stacked on it.
+In the colored variation, Ring has an additional _col_ property to keep track of color but Tower stays the same as the basic model.
+In all generic versions of the models, the Ring Sig has an _order_ field to establish proper size order of the rings.

 ### Predicates

-Init specifies the state of the starting tower, which guarantees that all rings are in a linear stack from the starting tower.
-Wellformed ensures that no rings are stacked on smaller rings (along with other constraints for the other variations, such as ensuring alternating colors for bicolors, and ensuring same-facing disks for magnetic).
-Move specifies the action of moving one ring from one tower to another, and ensuring all other rings remain in place.
-End state specifies the state of the ending tower, which guarantees that all rings are in a linear stack from the ending tower.
+**Init** specifies the state of the starting tower, which guarantees that all rings are in a linear stack from the starting tower. **Wellformed** ensures that no rings are stacked on smaller rings (along with other constraints for the other variations, such as ensuring alternating colors for bicolors, and ensuring same-facing disks for magnetic). **Move** specifies the action of moving one ring from one tower to another, and ensuring all other rings remain in place. **End state** specifies the state of the ending tower, which guarantees that all rings are in a linear stack from the ending tower.

-## Challenges
+## Challenges, Assumptions and Limitations

-Tracking the trace lengths using a counter was difficult, we were running into an issue where our counter can increment or decrement by any number other than 1.
-Solution: --- TIM'S SOLUTION
+- Tracking the trace lengths using a counter was difficult, we were running into an issue where our counter can increment or decrement by any number other than 1.
+We posted on Ed, and were told it was due to forge looking for a way to loop back to a previous state in a lasso trace, but not being able to because the counter was always incrementing.
+Therefore, we needed to add a "do nothing" transition that allowed the coounter to stop counting.

-## Assumptions and Limitations

-- Trace length / performance costs in running model: \
-  Since it has been mathematically proven that the minimum number of moves for the standard Towers of Hanoi puzzle is 2^n - 1, (where n is the number of rings) we could not experiment with very high numbers of rings, as the trace length would grow exponentially and the performance costs would be too high.
+- Since it has been mathematically proven that the minimum number of moves for the standard Towers of Hanoi puzzle is 2^n - 1, (where n is the number of rings) we could not experiment with very high numbers of rings, as the trace length would grow exponentially and the performance costs would be too high.

-- Trace length / performance costs in running tests: \
-  Though we were able to compare correspondene in the 3 Ring, 3 Tower case, we had to make optimizations to improve runtime.
-That meant comparing correspondence in the 4 Ring, 3 Tower would not be possible without waiting for even longer.
+- Though we were able to compare correspondene in the 3 Ring, 3 Tower case, we had to make optimizations to improve runtime.
+That meant looking for correspondence in the 4 Ring, 3 Tower would not be possible without waiting for even longer.
 In addition, we had to define a max trace length in our model files, (and though we knew the minimum trace length), this meant the correspondence tests were limited in which traces it could look at.

 ## Testing

 ### Main tests

 For our goal of proving / disproving correspondence, we wrote tests in the "correspondence.test.frg" file.
 These tests check that if one model follows its wellformed property, and we force another model to run correspondingly, if the other one will also always be wellformed.
 For example, if we run a trace solving the magnetic puzzle, and we make the corresponding moves for the basic puzzle, we check if the basic puzzle is guaranteed to always be wellformed (if all rings always maintian the correct order).
 Similarly, we also checked the reverse: If we run the basic puzzle and make the corresponding moves for the magnetic puzzle, we check if the magnetic puzzle is always wellformed.

 We repeat the above steps for all pairs of our three models, resulting in six different tests.

 We defined correspondence as there always being the same number of rings per tower, for all towers.
 In other words, moving Ring 1 to Tower 2 corresponds to moving Magnetic Ring 1 to Magnetic Tower 2.

 ### Current Testing Plan